d12frosted/elpa-mirror/gnu/comint-mime-readme.txt

   To add support for new MIME types, see `comint-mime-renderer-alist'.

-  To add support for new comints, an entry should be added to `comint-mime-setup-function-alist'.
+  To add support for new Comints, an entry should be added to `comint-mime-setup-function-alist'.
 This function should arrange for the inferior process to emit an escape sequence whenever some MIME content is to be displayed.